Connect to wireless network – Windows 10

 If you are connecting to the RRC wireless network for the first time, refer to Step 1.
-If you have recently changed your password and can no longer connect to the network, refer to the Forget wireless network – Windows 10 webpage.
+If you have recently changed your password and can no longer connect to the network, see the Forget wireless network – Windows 10 webpage.

 - Click the Network icon in the bottom right‑hand corner of your taskbar.